ChuBreCodeRa/grocy-recipe-assistant/DECISIONS.md

 **Decision**: Use Spoonacular's ComplexSearch and Meal Planner APIs for recipe discovery and storage.

-**Reason**: Spoonacular provides mature ingredient matching, taste profiling, and persistent recipe management, while Grocy’s recipe system was deemed too inflexible.
+**Reason**: Spoonacular provides mature ingredient matching, taste profiling, and persistent recipe management, while Grocy's recipe system was deemed too inflexible.

 **Tradeoff**: Reliance on an external service for recipes.
 Must respect rate limits and API availability.